I'll take off my OpenBSD hat for a moment to address something that's bothered me for a while.

 “Linux can't game.“

-I'll concede Linux can't play every Windows game, but let me ask you this: if Linux supports more games than most people can play in a lifetime, does it matter that it doesn't support every single game out there?
+I concede that Linux can't play every Windows game.
+Let me ask you this: if Linux supports more games than most people can play in a lifetime, does it matter that it doesn't support every single game out there?
 Linux can play more games than any console I can think of.

 “Linux can't handle photos.“